Malcom (footballer): Barcelona

 On 24 July 2018, Spanish club Barcelona announced the signing of Malcom on a five-year contract for a reported transfer fee of €41 million plus an additional €1 million in bonuses.
 Corinthians received 2.5% of the fee.

 He was previously close to joining Roma, with fans waiting for him to arrive at the airport and sporting director Monchi stating that the Italians would consider taking legal action against Barcelona.

 Due to limits on players without European Union passports, Malcom was left out from the Barcelona squad that won the 2018 Supercopa de España.
 On 25 August, he made his official debut for the club in a 1–0 victory over Real Valladolid at the José Zorrilla, replacing compatriot Philippe Coutinho with six minutes left.
 On 6 November, Malcom scored his first competitive goal for Barcelona in a 1–1 away draw against Inter Milan in the UEFA Champions League.
 On 6 February 2019, Malcom was given a surprising start against Real Madrid in the Copa del Rey semi-finals first leg, scoring the equalizer in a 1–1 draw.
 On 2 April 2019, Malcom scored his first La Liga goal in a 4–4 draw away against Villarreal CF.

 Zenit

 On 2 August 2019, Malcom joined Zenit Saint Petersburg on a five-year deal for a €40 million fee with an additional €5 million in variables.
 He made his debut the next day in a 1–1 home draw with FC Krasnodar, as a 71st-minute substitute for Alexey Sutormin.
 Due to injuries, he only played 64 minutes up to 4 October.
 He came back to the field on 29 February 2020 when he played 90 minutes in a goalless home draw with Lokomotiv Moscow.

 On 2 May 2021, he scored the final goal of the game as Zenit secured their third title in a row in a 6–1 victory over second-place FC Lokomotiv Moscow.
 On 22 July 2022, Malcom extended his contract with Zenit until 2027.
+On 29 April 2023, Malcom scored 4 goals in a match for the first time in his career, helping Zenit to achieve a 1–5 away victory against Krylia Sovetov.
+He became the top scorer of the 2022–23 Russian Premier League with 23 goals scored.

+Al Hilal

+On 23 July 2023, Zenit's chairman announced the transfer of Malcolm to Al Hilal of the Saudi Pro League.
+The transfer fee agreed was €60m with an advance payment of 50%.
+On 5 August 2023, he made his debut for the club, in which he scored a goal in a 3–1 victory over Al-Ittihad in the Arab Club Champions Cup quarter-finals.
+In his league debut on 14 August, Malcom scored a hat trick in Al-Hilal's 3–1 win against Abha.